danielnguyentrung/serverless-it-ticketing-system/README.md

 6. Once the ticket has been processed, Amazon SNS is used to notify the IT team, and Amazon SES is used to notify end users.
 7. Amazon EventBridge triggers a scheduled Lambda function to scan DynamoDB for tickets exceeding a seven-day threshold and notifies the IT team of stale tickets with full ticket details using SNS.

-Note: Amazon Cloudwatch is enabled to collect logs and metrics from all serverless components for monitoring and operational visibility.
+Note: Amazon CloudWatch is enabled to collect logs and metrics from all serverless components for monitoring and operational visibility.

 ### Architecture Diagram